-- a) Testing of Previous Cars (TPC) and Testing of Mule Cars (TMC) shall be defined as any track running time, not part of a Competition, in which a Competitor entered in the Championship participates (or in which a third party participates on behalf of a Competitor or a supplier of a homologated power unit), using cars which were designed and constructed in order to comply with the Technical Regulations of any of the three (3) calendar years falling immediately prior to the calendar year preceding the year of the Championship.
-No Competitor may sell or make available any such car to any third party without the prior authorisation of the FIA. - b) TPC and TMC may only take place on tracks currently holding an FIA Grade 1 or FIA Grade 1T Track Licence. - c) TPC may only be carried out with cars constructed to the specification of the period. and TMC may only be carried out with cars designed and constructed according to Article 10.9b)ii). - d) During any TPC-or-TMC, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - e) Only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used -(other than as required under Article 10.9b)ii)). - 10.3 Testing of Historic Cars (THC) - a) Testing of Historic Cars (THC) shall be defined as any track running time, not part of a Competition, in which a Competitor entered in the Championship participates (or in which a third party participates on behalf of a Competitor), using cars which were designed and constructed in order to comply with the Technical Regulations in force during the years preceding those referred to in Article 10.2 above. - b) THC may only be carried out with cars constructed to the specification of the period. - c) Only tyres manufactured specifically for this purpose by the appointed tyre supplier, or tyres of the period, may be used. - 10.4 TCC Promotional Events (PE) - a) A Promotional Event (PE) shall be defined as an event in which a Competitor participates purely for marketing or promotional purposes. - b) A PE must not exceed 100km. - c) During any PE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - d) Only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used. - e) Each Competitor will be permitted to carry out two (2) PE's with the cars defined in Article 10.1 which will not be considered a TCC. - 10.5 Demonstration Events (DE) - a) A Demonstration Event (DE) shall be defined as an event in which a Competitor participates purely for demonstration purposes. - b) No DE using cars defined in Article 10.1 may exceed 15km. - c) No DE using cars defined in Article 10.2 may exceed 50km.
+a) Testing of Previous Cars (TPC) shall be defined as any track running time, not part of a Competition, in which a Competitor entered in the Championship participates (or in which a third party participates on behalf of a Competitor or a supplier of a homologated power unit), using cars which were designed and constructed in order to comply with the Technical Regulations of any of the three (3) calendar years falling immediately prior to

+- the calendar year preceding the year of the Championship.
+No Competitor may sell or make available any such car to any third party without the prior authorisation of the FIA. - b) TPC may only take place on tracks currently holding an FIA Grade 1 or FIA Grade 1T Track Licence. - c) TPC may only be carried out with cars constructed to the specification of the period. - d) During any TPC, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - e) Only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used.

+10.3 Testing of Historic Cars (THC)

+- Testing of Historic Cars (THC) shall be defined as any track running time, not part of a Competition, in which a Competitor entered in the Championship participates (or in which a third party participates on behalf of a Competitor), using cars which were designed and constructed in order to comply with the Technical Regulations in force during the years preceding those referred to in Article 10.2 above. - b) THC may only be carried out with cars constructed to the specification of the period. - c) Only tyres manufactured specifically for this purpose by the appointed tyre supplier, or tyres of the period, may be used.

+10.4 TCC Promotional Events (PE)

+- a) A Promotional Event (PE) shall be defined as an event in which a Competitor participates purely for marketing or promotional purposes. - b) A PE must not exceed 100km. - c) During any PE, cars must be fitted with the FIA ECU required by Article 8.3 of the Technical Regulations. - d) Only tyres manufactured specifically for this purpose by the appointed tyre supplier may be used. - e) Each Competitor will be permitted to carry out two (2) PE's with the cars defined in Article 10.1 which will not be considered a TCC.

+10.5 Demonstration Events (DE)